AronSchulman/MMAtt-DTA/README.md

 ## User instructions

 To use the models, you need to download them from Zenodo: [add link].
 All the data used for model training and testing are also found there.
-Place the downloaded directory in the root of this repository.
+Place the downloaded `data` directory in the root of this repository.

 The relevant script for users is `src/main_user_predict.py`.